 And Florida's offensive rankings stayed about on par with its 2011 rankings in 2012, with the inconsistent performances of 2011 (410 yards or more against Florida Atlantic, UAB, Kentucky, Vanderbilt, and Furman; 261 yards or fewer in every loss) replaced by more consistent, predictable stuff (10 of 13 games in a range between 266 and 403 yards of total offense).

 2013 started off differently than it is finishing for the Florida offense.
 Florida took the restrictor plates off Jeff Driskel early on, and the Gators offense averaged 414 yards against Toledo and Miami — without Matt Jones, and then without a healthy Matt Jones, and with only scant contributions from Kelvin Taylor.
 Fumbles helped scuttle two drives against Toledo, a final and pointless drive ended at the Toledo goal line, and five turnovers in Miami doomed Florida to a defeat despite outgaining the Hurricanes by 201 yards.
 (It's almost as if turnovers negate yardage!)
-That 414.0 yards per game would rank 63rd nationally now — not great, by any means, but certainly a far cry from where Florida's currently ranked.
+That 414.0 yards per game would rank 63rd nationally now — not great, by any means, but certainly much, much higher than where Florida's currently ranked.

 But that was Florida with Driskel, and Florida without him is far less proficient, as one would probably expect.
 Tyler Murphy, valiant early, helped Florida manage 382 yards against Tennessee, 402 against Kentucky, and 355 against Arkansas.
 Through five games, Florida was averaging 393.4 yards of total offense per game — again, not great, but it would be 78th nationally.
 (USC, for the record, is currently 77th, with 394.3 yards per game, and I haven't seen a national hue and cry about that offense.)